-Safety has become an issue of great importance in libraries of all types, though the most pressing safety issues are ever-evolving.
-There are a number of resources to assist with safeguarding patrons, employees and property.
+Safety is an issue of great importance in libraries of all types, though the most pressing safety issues are ever-evolving.
+There are a number of resources to assist with safeguarding patrons, employees, and property.
 In the 21st century this topic also extends to internet safety and security.
 Many libraries are establishing resource guides with in-depth information related to safety and security.
-An excellent example can be found at Wayne State University Library’s web site http://guides.lib.wayne.edu/safety_security which has an abundance of resource material.
+A good example that covers basic safety can be found at Wayne State University Library’s web site: https://library.wayne.edu/info/policies/safety/general/tips.php.
 Another good example can be found at Mugar Memorial Library at Boston University http://www.bu.edu/library/mugar-memorial/about/security/.

 There are at least four subtopics to the general topic: (1) precautions to protect patrons and staff against acts of violence; (2) safeguarding collection materials from theft/vandalism; (3) internet protection; and, (4) procedural safeguards and response plans for natural and man-made disasters.